MicrosoftDocs/Hololens/hololens/certificate-manager.md

 The certificate should now be installed on the device.

 > [!NOTE]
 > Adding certificates to Local Machine is only allowed to users who are device owners.
-Please read about [device owners](security-adminless-os.md#device-owner) for details on that concept.
+Read about [device owners](security-adminless-os.md#device-owner) for details on that concept.

 ![Certificate viewer in the Settings app under Certificates.](images/certificate-viewer-device.jpg)